Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Municipal Utilities/Authorities: $55

-Spouse's badges are complimentary, and are not valid for CEU's.
-Spouses who are employees of a Municipalities, State, County, Local Government, Municipal Utilities/Authorities (including State Authorities) or nonprofits must purchase a badge.
+Spouse's badges are complimentary and are not valid for CEUs.
+Spouses who are employees of a Municipality, State, County, Local Government, Municipal Utility/Authority (including State Authority) or nonprofits must purchase a badge.

-Student: $5 (onsite registrations only w/ valid student ID)
+Student: $5 (on-site registrations only with valid student ID)

 All others: $105 (paper registrations only)